-CV32E40S implements four core debug registers, namely Debug Control and Status (dcsr), Debug PC (dpc), and two debug scratch registers.
+If DEBUG = 1, CV32E40S implements four core debug registers, namely Debug Control and Status (dcsr), Debug PC (dpc), and two debug scratch registers.
 Access to these registers in non Debug Mode results in an illegal instruction.

 The trigger related CSRs (tselect, tdata1, tdata2, tdata3, tinfo, tcontrol) are only included if DBG_NUM_TRIGGERS is set to a value greater than 0.
-Further descriptions of these CSRs can be found in Trigger Select Register (tselect), Trigger Data 1 (tdata1), Trigger Data Register 2 (tdata2), Trigger Data Register 3 (tdata3), Trigger Info (tinfo), Trigger Control (tcontrol) and [RISC-V-DEBUG].
+Further descriptions of these CSRs can be found in Trigger Select Register (tselect), Trigger Data 1 (tdata1), Trigger Data Register 2 (tdata2), csr-tdata3, Trigger Info (tinfo), csr-tcontrol and [RISC-V-DEBUG].
 The optional mcontext and mscontext CSRs are not implemented.